lidofinance/easy-track/README.md

 Script deploys VaultsAdapter and factories for:

 - SetJailStatusInOperatorGrid - for setting jail status of vaults
-- DecreaseVaultsFeesInOperatorGrid - for decreasing vault fees
+- UpdateVaultsFeesInOperatorGrid - for updating vault fees
 - ForceValidatorExitsInVaultHub - for forcing validator exits
 - SocializeBadDebtInVaultHub - for socializing bad debt
 - SetLiabilitySharesTargetInVaultHub - for setting liability shares target